GMLC-TDC/HELICS/docs/configuration/FederateFlags.md

 If specified on a federate it indicates the federate may be slow in responding, and to not disconnect the federate if things are slow.
 If applied to a core or broker, it is indicative that the broker doesn't respond to internal pings quickly so they cannot be used as a mechanism for timeout.
 For federates this option doesn't do much but its role will likely be expanded as more robust timeout and coordination mechanics are developed.

+## debugging

+If a program is being debugged and may halt execution the `--debugging` flag may be used to turn off some timeouts and keep everything working a little more smoothly.
+This flag is the equivalent of "--slow_responding" for a federate and "--slow_responding --disable_timer` for a broker/core.

 ## terminate on error

 If the `terminate_on_error` flag is set then a federate encountering an internal error will trigger a global error and cause the entire federation to abort.
 If the flag is not set then errors will only be local.
 Errors of this nature are typically the result of configuration errors.
 For example having a required publication that is not used or incompatible units or types on publications and subscriptions.